jgbos/phased-array-radar/README.md

 Usage
 -----

-In a Mac or Unix environment type the following in a terminal window:
+In a terminal type the following in a terminal window:

 	Usage: phased_array.py [options]